Flights to China

 If you consider a stopover, then there are more airports available: 5 airports in United Arab Emirates offer flights to 45 destinations in China that require just one stop:

-From Nepal you can fly non-stop from 2 airports, and arrive at 4 different destinations in China.
-In total there are 5 direct routes from Nepal, operated by 6 different airlines — none of which are low-cost airlines.
+From India you can fly non-stop from 2 airports, and arrive at 4 different destinations in China.
+In total there are 6 direct routes from India, operated by 4 different airlines — including IndiGo Airlines, which is usually the most budget-friendly.

-There are more departure airports available if you consider a stopover: 16 airports in Nepal offer flights to 16 destinations in China with a single stop:
+There are more departure airports available if you consider a stopover: 88 airports in India offer flights to 62 destinations in China with a single stop:

 Flights from Myanmar (Burma) to China